chrisracha/doc_recon/docs/project_report.md

 ### 1.1 Problem Statement

-Academic documents often exist only as scanned PDFs or images, making them difficult to search, edit, or repurpose.
+Academic documents often exist only as scanned images, making them difficult to search, edit, or repurpose.
 Manual transcription is time-consuming and error-prone.
 This project addresses the challenge of automatically converting these documents into structured formats while preserving:

 - Document structure (titles, headings, paragraphs)
 - Mathematical equations (as LaTeX)